MUnique/OpenMU/docs/Bots.md

    game server, over which the population then spreads by itself.
 3. Restart the server.
 The population is generated on the first start and reloaded afterwards.
-4. To build a fresh population, set `Reset bots`: it purges the old one, generates a new one, and clears the flag again.
+4. To build a fresh population, set `Reset bots`: it deletes the old one, generates a new one, and clears the flag again.
+5. To stop the bots without losing them, uncheck `Enabled`: they log out within a few seconds and nothing is deleted, so checking it again brings the same characters back.
+To get rid of them for good, set `Purge bots` — it deletes every bot account with its characters, items and storages, and leaves the feature switched off.